 3 Museli Round OR 6 slices of sprouted grain toast

-3 tsp Coconut Oil (spread between 3 sandwiches) 3 tsp Homemade Mayo (divided)
+3 tsp Coconut Oil (spread between 3 sandwiches) 3 tbsp Homemade Mayo (divided)

-2 Shredded Carrot 1/2 cucumber thin sliced 3 handful sprouts or baby kale/spinach ( 1 handful per sandwich) 1/2 red onion (or white, or green) thin slice 1 large Avocado, mashed 1 tomato sliced thin pinch sea salt / herbermere drizzle of Hot sauce (optional) 3 tbsp Hemp Hearts (divided) salt and pepper
+2 Shredded Carrot (optional) 1/2 cucumber thin sliced 3 handful sprouts or baby kale/arugala ( 1 handful per sandwich) 1/2 red onion (or white, or green or pickled) thin slice 1 large Avocado, mashed 1 tomato sliced thin pinch sea salt / herbermere drizzle of Hot sauce (optional) 3 tbsp Hemp Hearts (divided) salt and pepper

 Feel free to use whatever brand of bread you have on hand, however, I am a huge advocate of sprouted grain bread or bread that is made with natural ingredients and whole grains.
 I have linked to our family favorites in the “Instructions” above.